Get FP&A best practices, research reports, and more delivered to your inbox.

 Not all FP&A implementations are equal — and in a PE context, time-to-value is often the deciding factor.

-Spreadsheet-native and no-code platforms (Aleph, Cube, Centage, Mosaic) deploy in days to weeks.
+Spreadsheet-native and no-code platforms (Aleph, Cube, Centage) deploy in days to weeks.
 They require minimal change management because they work within familiar workflows.
 The trade-off is that they may have a lower modeling ceiling than enterprise platforms for highly complex multi-entity structures — though Aleph closes that gap more than most.

 Modern mid-market platforms (Pigment, Planful) typically implement in four to twelve weeks.
 They offer a meaningful step up in modeling depth and cross-functional planning capability, but require more onboarding investment and carry higher change management risk.